 Carrot family (Apiaceae)

-Description: This native plant is an annual about ½–1½' tall.
+Description: This plant is a winter or spring annual about ½–1½' tall.
 Several branching stems develop from the base of the plant; they often sprawl across the ground or lean on adjacent vegetation for support.
 The stems are light green to purplish green, more or less hairy, and shiny; the hairs occur in lines along the stems or in tufts where the stems branch.
 The blades of the alternate leaves are up to 4" long and 2" across; they are medium green, hairless to mostly hairless, double-pinnate, and triangular-lanceolate in shape.
 The pinnatifid leaflets are shallowly to deeply cleft and their tips are obtuse.
 The petioles of the lower leaves are about as long as the blades, while the upper leaves have short petioles or they are nearly sessile.
 A membranous sheath wraps around the base of each petiole.

 The upper stems terminate in compound umbels of small white flowers.
 The typical compound umbel has about 3 umbellets, and each umbellet has 3-7 flowers; the divergent stalks of the umbels and umbellets are green and glabrous.
 The flowers often bloom before the compound umbels have fully expanded.
 Each flower is less than 1/8" across; it has 5 white petals, 5 stamens, a divided style, insignificant sepals, and a cylindrical green ovary.
 The blooming period occurs from mid-spring to early summer.
 Upon reaching maturity, each flower is replaced by a single-seeded fruit.
 The fruits are about ¼" long, narrowly oblongoid-ellipsoid, and broadest toward the middle; usually the fruits are glabrous, although less often they are finely pubescent.
 Each fruit has a few longitudinal ridges that are broad and flat; these ridges are separated by narrow grooves.
 The root system consists of a taproot.
 This plant spreads by reseeding itself.